Parameter-dependent Pseudodifferential Operators of Toeplitz Type: A calculus of parameter-dependent operators on

 for some $($and then for any$)$ zero-excision function $\chi$.
-We call ${a}^{(0)}$ the homogeneous principal symbol of $a$.
-The associated symbol $\wh{a}^{(0)}_0$, the leading term in \eqref{eq:taylor1}, we shall refer to as the \emph{angular symbol} of $a$.
-Recall from Remark $\mathrm{\ref{rem:radial}}$ that
+We call ${a}^{(\mu)}$ the \emph{homogeneous principal symbol} of $a$.
+The leading term in \eqref{eq:taylor1} for $\wh{a}$ associated with $a^{(\mu)}$ as in \eqref{eq:taylor3} we shall denote by $\wh{a}^{(\mu)}_0$ and refer to as the \emph{principal angular symbol} of $a$.
+Moreover, we ask that the homogeneous principal symbol does not depend on the $x$-variable for large $|x|$.\footnote{This is a technical assumption to cope with the non-compactness of $\rz^n$. } \end{definition}